andrelandgraf/react-datalist-input/README.md

 import React, { useState, useMemo, useCallback } from 'react';
 // Import the DataListInput component import DataListInput from 'react-datalist-input';
-// Tntegrate the css file if you want to use the default styling import 'react-datalist-input/dist/styles.css';
+// Integrate the css file if you want to use the default styling import 'react-datalist-input/dist/styles.css';

 // Your data source